Ninja-za/python-multitool-template/README.md

-{}- it should look like this when finished:
+{}- it should look somewhat like this when finished:

  ![image multi](https://github.com/user-attachments/assets/726c7f2f-b9fa-4cef-acf7-b51693b26119)